tuxcanfly/dcrticketbuyer/README.md

                             1.05 = 105% (default: 1.05) (1.05)
-      --dontwaitfortickets  Don't wait until your last round of tickets have entered the blockchain to attempt to purchase more --maxinmempool=       The maximum number of tickets allowed in mempool before purchasing more tickets (default: 0)
-      --expirydelta=        Number of blocks in the future before the ticket expires (default: 16) (16)
+      --dontwaitfortickets  Don't wait until your last round of tickets have entered the blockchain to attempt to purchase more --maxinmempool=       The maximum number of your tickets allowed in mempool before purchasing more tickets (default: 0) --expirydelta=        Number of blocks in the future before the ticket expires (default: 16) (16)
 ```